 HCSS services are reimbursed on an hourly basis.
-HCSS staff must attend team meetings as needed.
+HCSS staff must participate in team meetings as needed.
 Each service plan contains an approved number of annual service units a provider is authorized to deliver.
 The provider cannot exceed the number of approved annual hours of service contained in the service plan.

 Regularly scheduled Team Meetings with the participant and service providers are an essential part of assuring the participant's health and welfare.
 This meeting is instrumental in the development and implementation of the service plan.
-Failure to attend Team Meetings may jeopardize the ability of the waiver provider to continue to provide waiver services.
+Failure to participate in Team Meetings may jeopardize the ability of the waiver provider to continue to provide waiver services.
 Participation at the team meeting is to garner information from the participant and informal supports about needed services, change in physical or cognitive status, discussion about individual progress and to make recommended service changes.
 It is a direct service to the participant.
+Team Meetings may be held virtually, via telephone or in person at the request of the participant